-Composition is a course designed to prepare students for the college and career writing experiences.
+Composition is a course designed to prepare students for college and career writing experiences.
 Students will begin with designing an authentic resume and cover letter.
-Students will then engage in the writing process to create a variety of works: narrative, expository, literary, and research.
+Students will then engage in the writing process to create a variety of works: college essay, expository, and research.
 They will review and strengthen their skill in the areas of research methods, writing style, word choice, MLA format, along with grammar, mechanics and punctuation.

-World Literature

-Prerequisites: English 9 and American Literature
+World Literature Grades 11-12 1 credit Prerequisites: English 9 and American Literature